DiyMediaServer

 ⚠️

 Warning: Test your key-based login in a separate terminal session before making this change.
-Getting locked out of your own server is embarrassing and fixable, but requires console access.
+Getting locked out of your own server is embarrassing and fixable, but it requires console access.

 Disable root login